cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 the domain path field.
 This opens a new dialogue.
 In the name field insert one of the domain names mentioned above.
 The domain directory should already point to ${GLASSFISH}/domains and should not be modified.
+Create a new folder within the  ${GLASSFISH}/domain folder and name it after your instance (eg. "store").
+Select this folder as domain directory and add the portbase number suggested below.
 The portbase is used to compute the ports for this domain.
 Portbase + 80 is the port for accessing the application and portbase
 + 48 is the port where the admin console will be available.